adrwxyz/adrw.xyz/notes/books/2019-08-19-letters-to-the-church.md

 ### The Journey Home

 Without much planning, they landed in San Francisco primarily because Francis' brother had an open one-bedroom apartment that the family of 6 could live in.
-He didn't have a big plan, but wanted to live as biblically as he knew how.
+He didn't have a big plan, but wanted to live as Biblically as he knew how.

 > "I told the Lord I wanted to live like Christ, and it seemed like Jesus knew exactly whom to call as His disciples.
 I asked for that same grace: that I would be able to just walk around the city sharing the gospel, eventually meeting the people He would call me to disciple."
 (12)